-Sam Sine, originally from Paris, France, is a US-based music artist since 2008.
-He has been writing and producing music for media such as TV pilots, commercials, documentaries and independent short-movies as well as recording, producing, mixing and mastering songs for other artists.
-He also performed on a few of his original tracks and is currently working on more songs, which will become a full-album release in a near future.
+Sam Sine, an American music artist raised in Paris France, has been writing and producing music for media such as TV pilots, commercials, documentaries and independent short-movies as well as recording, producing and engineering songs for other artists.
+He also performed a few of his original tracks and is currently working on his debut album.

-Originally drawn, at an early age, to music from the Romantic era (1800-1880), Sam has, since, grown to appreciate many genres of music, which gives him the foundation and liberty to create music inspired by a broad range of influences and, consequently, to express his creativity through different styles as well.
-“Often, music artists are expected to categorize themselves into one particular genre” affirms Sam.
+Originally drawn, at an early age, to music from the Romantic era (1800-1880), Sam has since grown to appreciate many genres of music, which gives him the foundation and liberty to create music inspired by a broad range of influences and, consequently, to express his creativity through different styles as well.
+“Often, music artists are expected to categorize themselves into one particular genre” remarks Sam.
 “Restricting my creativity to this expectation would not be fulfilling.
-It would be like seeing the world in one color only.
+It would be like seeing the world in only one color.
 I love embracing cultures from around the globe and it definitely translates onto my work.
-Creating and producing music in many genres allows me to characterize myself, depict different moods from fragments of life and, ultimately, pay tribute to artistic diversity”
+Creating and producing music in many genres allows to characterize myself, depict different moods that we go through during our lifetime and, ultimately, pay tribute to artistic diversity”

-One of Sam’s biggest dreams is to score a full-length Hollywood film.
-But essentially, as an artist, Sam likes to use his music as a vessel to convey emotions and committed messages in hope of touching people’s hearts.
+Ultimately, as an artist, Sam likes to create music as a vessel to convey emotions or committed messages in hope of touching people’s hearts.